 YOU – you’re the only person who can make that decision.

-(The first post I linked to above also has some fairly compelling reasons it’s not so simplistic.)
+(Note, the first post I linked to above also has some fairly compelling reasons it’s not so simplistic.)

 Values and Styles of Parenting